|

 an LCD monitor, such as used on a laptop/notebook portable computer does

-not produce positive ions.
+not normally produce positive ions.

 Q: